 Your propane tank gauge is located under the tank hood.
 Check the amount of propane in your tank by looking at the gauge’s needle, which will point to a percentage amount of propane left in your tank.
 If the needle is at 30, that means that your tank is 30% full, in which case you should request a refill.

 There are two main differences between a traditional fireplace and a fireplace insert: airflow characteristics and efficiency.
 Traditional fireplaces contain an open firebox which releases air through the chimney when the fireplace is not in use, ultimately reducing your home heating efficiency.
 A fireplace insert, on the other hand, is an oven placed inside a fireplace’s firebox that encloses air, ultimately increasing your home heating efficiency.

-Underground tank offer one key advantage over aboveground tanks, and that is their aesthetic appeal.
+Underground tanks offer one key advantage over above ground tanks, and that is their aesthetic appeal.
 Many homeowners prefer underground tanks for their low visibility.
 However, underground tanks are subject to a handful of placement and installation regulations, and are also designed with special features to help them remain protected and in good condition while underground.
 As a result, underground tanks cost significantly more to purchase and install.